 4. Disruptive microbes have formed a biofilm

 Like all of us, bacteria are just out here trying to survive.
-One of their strategies is forming what’s called a biofilm, where they attach to the surface of an environment and form a protected community there.
-Bacteria in a biofilm are able to survive in this self-sustaining structure, making it harder to eradicate them.
+One of their strategies is forming what’s called a biofilm, where they attach to the surface of an environment and form a protected community.
+Bacteria in a biofilm can survive in this self-sustaining structure, making it harder to eradicate them.

-Candida also has the ability to form biofilms, which can make your yeast infection resistant to treatment with antifungals, too.
+Candida also has the ability to form biofilms, which can make your yeast infection resistant to treatment with antifungal medication, too.

 Based on your unique vaginal microbiome, Evvy’s personalized reports can help you determine whether or not the microbes in your vaginal are prone to producing biofilm that enables resistance and/or recurrence.